yoyoFC/kickstarter-analysis/README.md

 In my opinion, the dataset is missing information of how long the play was on the billboard.
 This would also give us information on how long the project was sustained over time.

 ## Other possible tables and/or graphs
-1. There are other two ranges where the successful percentage is over 50%: USD 35,000.00 to 40,000.00 and USD 40,000.00 to 45,000.00 .
-Combining these two ranges, the total number of projects is 9.
-Despite of the small dataset in comparison with the projects in other ranges, this is still valuable information for our client.
-We can conclude that if the project has a goal over USD 35,000.00 the expected number of backers should be the highest possible.

-2. We have the information of the funding campaign period (start and end date).
+1. We have the information of the funding campaign period (start and end date).
 By subtracting these dates we can obtain the total number of days.
 In this table we can notice that the average days for a successful campaign is around 30.
 This information might not be relevant when the client would like to know more about the “launch date correlation”, but it is a valuable reference for future projects.

-3. The mean of backers for a successful theater campaign based on the dataset is 56 and the median value is 39.
+2. The mean of backers for a successful theater campaign based on the dataset is 56 and the median value is 39.
 This is the range where our client should consider the number of backers for her campaign.
 As an additional comment, the maximum number of backers found is 930.
 This result can be considered as complement for the comments on the section 6.1

-4. It is possible to provide an overview of the data distribution based on the successful goals for “plays”.
+3. It is possible to provide an overview of the data distribution based on the successful goals for “plays”.
 From this plot, I can suggest to produce the plays for less than USD 4,101.00